pwalch/dotfiles/README.md

 ### Foundation

 After the first boot, perform all the possible OS updates:
-- install major and minor upgrades in System Preferences > Software Updates, then reboot and check again until there are no more updates
+- install major and minor upgrades in `System Settings > Software Updates`, then reboot and check again until there are no more updates
 - in terminal, install XCode command line tools: `xcode-select --install`
-- check again System Preferences > Software Updates and install updates if available, then reboot again.
+- check again `System Settings > Software Updates` and install updates if available, then reboot again.
 Repeat until there are no more updates.
-- `System Preferences > Privacy & Security > FileVault`: click `Turn On FileVault` then set a recovery key and save it in password manager
+- `System Settings > Privacy & Security > FileVault`: click `Turn On FileVault` then set a recovery key and save it in password manager

 Configure Mac settings:
 - `Appearance`: set `Show scroll bars` to `Always`